Asthma

 Manufacturing plant workersChemicals, volatile organic compounds, chemical dusts, vapors, metals

-Cleaning staffCleaning chemicals, vapors, dust mites, animal dander
+Cleaning staffCleaning chemicals, vapors, dust mites, animal dander, materials (body parts, saliva, and waste) from cockroaches

-Food service staff, bakers, baristasFine dust from flour, ground coffee, cereals, grains, and tea
+Food service staff, bakers, baristasFine dust from flour (such as wheat), ground coffee, cereals, grains, and tea

 Fabric industry and textile workersDust from cotton and fabrics, volatile organic compounds

-Farmers, veterinary staff, kennel staff, animal handlersAnimal dander, bacteria
+Farmers, veterinary staff, kennel staff, animal handlers, jockeysAnimal dander, bacteria, dust mites, cleaning products, latex, protein dusts

-Health care workersLatex, cleaning chemicals, perfumes and colognes, respiratory infections
+Health care workersLatex, cleaning chemicals, perfumes and colognes, aerosolized medicines

-Construction crews, delivery, and transport driversAir pollution, smog, emission fumes, saw dust, paint, mold
+Construction crews, delivery, and transport driversAir pollution, smog, emission fumes, saw dust, paint, mold, adhesives, resins, dyes, metal dust

 Beauty (hair and nail salons)Dyes, chemicals, vapors, adhesives

-What Are the Signs and Symptoms of Occupational Asthma?
+What Are the Signs and Symptoms of Work-Related Asthma?

 Work-related asthma symptoms are the same as general asthma symptoms.